dsa-ntc/birminghamdsa.github.io/_pages/our-work.md

             <hr>
             <p>As Birmingham DSA's Mutual Aid Committee, we aim to guide mutual aid organizing within Birmingham DSA, educate Birmingham DSA members on mutual aid organizing, strengthen relationships with existing mutual aid organizations, and more.

-            <p>To do this, we organize mutual aid programs like our Brake Light Clinics, Direct Snacktion hot meal program.
+            <p>To do this, we organize mutual aid programs like our Brake Light Clinics, where we repair the brake light bulbs and covers of our neighbors to minimize their interactions with police, and our Direct Snacktion hot meal program.
 We also develop mutual-aid related educational opportunities; build relationships with existing regional mutual aid organizations like <a href="https://www.instagram.com/birminghammutualaid/?hl=en">Birmingham Mutual Aid</a> and <a href="https://marginsw4bw.weebly.com/">Margins</a>; and much more.

             <p>We organize mutual aid events at least once a month.
 We hold committee meetings every 2-3 months.